 Select the Connect to QuickBooks Desktop radio button and click Connect to QuickBooks:

-While we have no definitive plans to stop supporting certain QBD setups, at some point in the future, Expensify may only support QuickBooks Desktop through Right Networks, so it is highly recommended that you select "Third-Party Remote Desktop" and then "Right Networks" in order to get the best experience and to avoid needing to adjust your setup in the future.
+While we have no definitive plans to stop supporting certain QBD setups, at some point in the future, Expensify may only support QuickBooks Desktop through Right Networks.
+It is highly recommended that you select "Third-Party Remote Desktop" and then "Right Networks" in order to get the best experience and to avoid needing to adjust your setup in the future.

-Step 4: Enable the Expensify Sync Manager in Right Networks
+Step 3A: Enable the Expensify Sync Manager in Right Networks

 If you don't yet have an account with Right Networks, you will first need to get in touch with Right Networks here.
 You can then either enable the Expensify Sync Manager yourself from the "My Account" section of your Right Networks portal or reach out to Right Networks for assistance.

-Copy the User Token by selecting the clipboard icon.
+- Go to your Expensify policy settings and copy the Token by selecting the clipboard icon.

-Still running QuickBooks, launch the Expensify Sync Manager.
-Paste your token and click Save.
+- While you still have QuickBooks running, launch the Expensify Sync Manager.
+Paste your Token and click Save.

-Navigate back to Expensify and wait for the syncing process to complete.
+- Navigate back to Expensify and wait for the syncing process to complete.
+You're all set!